allegro/turnilo/README.md

 - Configurable attribute overrides
 - Support for `absolute`, `power`, `sqrt`, and `fallback` actions
 - Relative filters
-- All new introspection code
-- Better comparison behavior and legend interaction

 **We will be working on:**